HelgeLangseth/AlmeriaVB/README.md

 python3 -m pip install 'ipykernel<5.0.0'
 ```

-For mac users you may have to do `sudo` ...
+For mac and linux users you may have to do `sudo` to get this to run.
+Windows-users may have to use `python` instead of `python3`.